About the Jindera Pioneer Museum…

 In 1874 Johann Rosler and Peter Wagner built a store and three room residence on this same site.
 It became known as Wagner’s Store.
 Formed in 1967, the Jindera Pioneer Museum and Historical Society purchased the evolved Wagner’s Store, the residence, and the grounds around the wattle and daub hut.

 The Pioneer Museum, one of the best known in NSW, recreates the material culture of the early German settlers, using only local relics.
 The complex consists of several historic buildings centred around the store, set within a sprawling, beautiful two acres of grounds that now feature not only the wattle and daub cottage, but an authentically furnished slab hut, a remarkable and extensive collection of farm implements, equipment and forge, an historic post office, a gallery and several other outhouses and structures.
 Set to open early in 2019 is the1872 era blacksmith shop and stables.

 The Wagner’s Store and Residence was restored and painstakingly furnished so as to recreate its 19th-century appearance.
 The shop building is pre-eminent in NSW for its original shop fittings and furnishings and is stocked with authentic goods of the 19th century.
 The living area at the rear is also furnished in its original style.
 Within this amazing 16 room complex is another beautiful display gallery.

 The Museum plays host to many thousands of visitors throughout the year.

 It is also a Visitor Information Centre, providing regional maps and information regarding local places of interest.

-Or take in the Jindera Heritage Walk around the 24 historic sites to read and imagine what was happening in Jindera over 100 years ago.
+You may also wish to take in the Jindera Heritage Walk around the 24 historic sites – stroll, read and imagine what was happening in Jindera over 100 years ago!